14BME0133/14BME0133.github.io-Lithium/index.md

 I am better known as 14BME0133 in this realm.
 This  website is a comprehensive compilation of the work produced and directed towards the completion of 60 myriad, higher degree science, engineering and technology full-time undergraduate degree courses.

 ## Nikhil Pandita:
 I'm a very nocturnal, anarchist sapien who believes in spreading peace.
+But basically here, I churn bauds off green silica..
-I  aspire perfection in the domain of acoustic engineering and am keenly devoted to it's R&D. You can also follow a gist of my hobbies here at the Inter-Networks by logging onto http://n1x.website
+I  aspire perfection in the domain of engineering, ushered by my blindfolded scientific temparament, & am keenly devoted to it's R&D.

+You can also follow a gist of my hobbies here at the Inter-Networks by logging onto http://n1x.website

-# Site Navigation :
+## *Navigation :*
 Enter"http://14BME0133.github.io/" followed by the  subject code "XXXxxx" in your shell to shoot up the docs for the required course.

+## Eggs (Its not Easter, bud)
+Also, there are a lot of surprising and enticing reads flourishing in this webs partitions.
+However, to limit unduly access, I've temporarily disabled all meta-tags and hyperlinks, leading to a semi-private robots.txt ( NO, even thats off ya hands x"D ~for now atleast)

 ## Support and Contacts: